Two-Face: Christopher Dent

 Christopher Dent is Harvey Dent's abusive and alcoholic father, first introduced in the definitive Two-Face origin story Eye of the Beholder (Batman Annual #14).
-The trauma Harvey received from his father's constant abuse fueled the inner torment that eventually turns him into Two-Face.
+Dent would beat his son based on the flip of a coin, heads he would beat Harvey, tails he wouldn't.
+Because the coin was double headed, Harvey would always be beaten.
+The trauma Harvey received from his father's constant abuse fueled the inner torment that turns him into Two-Face.